-- A new department shall be opened in the General Authority for Investment "GAFI" (Investors Services Centre), this centre shall include representatives for all competent authorities and will provide incorporation, post incorporation services and permits electronically for all types of legal entities & whether subject to Companies or Investment Law. - The centre shall decide upon the investment requests within no later than 60 days from the date of submission (including all the required documentation), otherwise the application shall be deemed approved. - With regards to the approvals/permits, the Law has provided 2 business days grace period for the centre's representatives to request any additional documentation from the investor, calculated from the date of submitting the application and the documents, otherwise the application shall be deemed compliant.
+- To facilitate the procedures of obtaining all the approvals, permits, and licenses required by the investor for the purposes of the investment project, an administrative unite has been established within GAFI and its branches under the name of "Investor Service Centre" (the "Centre").
+This Centre hosts representatives from all competent/relevant authorities and will provide incorporation, post incorporation services and permits electronically for all types of legal entities & whether subject to Companies' Law or Investment Law. - The Centre shall examine the submitted investment application and issue its decision within maximum of 60 days from the date of the investor's submission of the application along with all required documents.
+In the event this period expires with no decision issued, this shall be deemed as acceptance of the investor's application. - With regards to the approvals/permits, the Investment Law has provided 2 business days as a grace period for the Centre's representatives to request any additional documentation from the investor, calculated from the date of submitting the application and the documents, otherwise the application shall be deemed compliant.